bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-02-Migration-to-k8s.markdown

 date:   2021-02-02 00:13:00 +0400
 categories: java
 ---
-In this article I want to introduce check list that can be followed when you migrate java application to k8s.
+In this article, I want to introduce a checklist that can be followed when you migrate java application to k8s.
 Let's highlight two main types of application:
 1. Java application with Spring Boot
 2. Old Java application manually deployed on Tomcat server

-Some rules applied to both type, but other rules applied only for second category.
+Some rules applied to both types, but other rules applied only for the second category.

 ### Project must contain k8s configuration